eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/key-spacing/README.md

 This rule enforces consistent spacing between keys and values in object literal properties.
 In the case of long lines, it is acceptable to add a new line wherever whitespace is allowed.

+This rule adds support for type annotations on interfaces, classes and type literals properties.

 ## Options

 This rule has an object option: